Mental Health Facilities in North Dakota

 Prairie Saint Johns - Fargo, ND

-Prairie Saint Johns is a mental health clinic in Fargo, North Dakota, located at 510 4th Street South, 58103.
-Prairie Saint Johns offers telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Prairie Saint Johns provides behavior modification, psychotropic medication and cognitive behavioral therapy to young adults, children / adolescents and adults.
-Prairie Saint Johns also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services provided by Prairie Saint Johns include diet and exercise counseling, case management and education services.
+Prairie Saint Johns is a mental health center in Fargo, North Dakota, located at 510 4th Street South, 58103 zip code.
+Prairie Saint Johns provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Prairie Saint Johns offers individual psychotherapy, integrated dual diagnosis disorder treatment and group therapy to young adults, seniors 65 or older and children / adolescents.
+Prairie Saint Johns also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
+More services available at Prairie Saint Johns include suicide prevention services, education services and case management.

 University Of North Dakota Counseling Center - Grand Forks, ND

-University Of North Dakota Counseling Center is a mental health facility in Grand Forks, ND, located at 2891 2nd Avenue North, Stop 9042, Mccannell Hall, Room 200, 58202 zip code area.
+University Of North Dakota Counseling Center is a mental health facility in Grand Forks, ND, located at 2891 2nd Avenue North, Stop 9042, Mccannell Hall, Room 200, in the 58202 zip code.
 University Of North Dakota Counseling Center provides outpatient treatment and telemedicine/telehealth.
-University Of North Dakota Counseling Center provides couples/family therapy, trauma therapy and group therapy to adults, children / adolescents and young adults.
-University Of North Dakota Counseling Center also supports people requiring dual diagnosis treatment and LGBT.
-Additional services offered by University Of North Dakota Counseling Center consist of suicide prevention services, education services and assertive community treatment.
+University Of North Dakota Counseling Center provides individual psychotherapy, behavior modification and couples/family therapy to children / adolescents, adults and young adults.
+University Of North Dakota Counseling Center also supports LGBT and people requiring dual diagnosis treatment.
+Some other services available at University Of North Dakota Counseling Center include assertive community treatment, education services and case management.

 West Central Human Service Center - Bismarck, ND

-West Central Human Service Center is a mental health center in Bismarck, North Dakota, located at 1237 West Divide Avenue , Suite 5, 58501 zip code.
-West Central Human Service Center provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-West Central Human Service Center offers cognitive behavioral therapy, trauma therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
-West Central Human Service Center also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-More services available at West Central Human Service Center include assertive community treatment, case management and illness management and recovery.
+West Central Human Service Center is a mental health clinic in Bismarck, ND, located at 1237 West Divide Avenue , Suite 5, 58501 zip code area.
+West Central Human Service Center provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
+West Central Human Service Center offers couples/family therapy, individual psychotherapy and trauma therapy to adults, seniors 65 or older and young adults.
+West Central Human Service Center also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with trauma.
+Additional services offered at West Central Human Service Center include illness management and recovery, housing services and family psychoeducation.

 Sanford Health Behavioral Health Services - Fargo, ND

-Sanford Health Behavioral Health Services is a mental health facility in Fargo, ND, located at 1720 South University Drive, 58102 zip code area.
+Sanford Health Behavioral Health Services is a mental health treatment center in Fargo, North Dakota, located at 1720 South University Drive, part of the 58102 zip code.
 Sanford Health Behavioral Health Services provides hospital inpatient treatment.
-Sanford Health Behavioral Health Services provides dialectical behavior therapy, group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Sanford Health Behavioral Health Services also supports people with trauma, people with serious mental illness and people with PTSD.
-Additional services offered by Sanford Health Behavioral Health Services consist of education services, diet and exercise counseling and case management.
+Sanford Health Behavioral Health Services also offers trauma therapy, activity therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Sanford Health Behavioral Health Services supports people with trauma, people with serious mental illness and people with PTSD.
+Sanford Health Behavioral Health Services also provides case management, suicide prevention services and diet and exercise counseling.

 Northeast Human Service Center - Grand Forks, ND

-Northeast Human Service Center is a mental health treatment center in Grand Forks, ND, located at 151 South 4th Street, Suite 401, 58201 zip code area.
-Northeast Human Service Center provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Northeast Human Service Center offers group therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
-Northeast Human Service Center also supports children/adolescents with serious emotional disturbance, transitional age young adults and people requiring dual diagnosis treatment.
-Additional services at Northeast Human Service Center consist of chronic disease/illness management, mentoring/peer support/consumer-run services and integrated primary care services.
+Northeast Human Service Center is a mental health facility in Grand Forks, ND, located at 151 South 4th Street, Suite 401, in the 58201 zip code.
+Northeast Human Service Center provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Northeast Human Service Center provides individual psychotherapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and young adults.
+Northeast Human Service Center also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
+Some other services available at Northeast Human Service Center include intensive case management, integrated primary care services and psychosocial rehabilitation services.

 Dakota Boys And Girls Ranch Center For Hope And Healing - Fargo, ND